thomasrosen/thomasrosen.me/blog/articles/2023-05-27-good-morning-en.md

 coverphoto: /blog/images/2023-05-27-good-morning/0A75508D-70EF-4915-AD74-024DF1585853.JPG
 lang: en
 font: serif
-tags: [Story, Summer, Good Morning, Orange Juice, Self]
+tags:
+  - Story
+  - Summer
+  - Good Morning
+  - Orange Juice
+  - Self
 ---

 It was an early morning.
 The sun was still cold and the windows wet from the night.
 It wasn’t a steamy night inside.
 Just the normal spring temperature difference.
 Or maybe I just slowly need to get used to the temperature of the day first.